chkp-yohain/branch-creator/README.md

 # Branch Creator

-This is a simple app designed to quickly create app for Avanan repos with correctly formatted branch names.
+This is a simple app designed to quickly create app with correctly formatted branch names.

 ## Installation